L'Histoire du soldat: Part 1

 Joseph Duprat, the Soldier, is walking exhausted toward his hometown on a 15-day leave, pack in tow.
 (Marche du soldat / The Soldier's March).
 He rests by a stream.
 From his pack he takes out his lucky St. Joseph medallion, then a mirror, next a picture of his fiancée, and finally his violin.
 He begins to play.
 (Petits airs au bord du ruisseau / Airs by the Stream).
-The Devil appears, disguised as an old man carrying a butterfly net.
+The Devil appears disguised as an old man carrying a butterfly net.
 Joseph does not notice him but continues to play.
 The Devil sneaks up from behind and startles him.

-The Devil asks Joseph to sell him his violin.
-When Joseph refuses he offers him a book that he says will lead to untold wealth.
-Joseph does not understand the book, but the Devil convinces him it is worth more than his cheap violin.
-Joseph realizes the book contains events that happen in the future.
+The Devil asks Joseph to sell him his violin, but is refused.
+He offers Joseph a book that he says will lead to untold wealth.
+Joseph says he does not know how to read, but the Devil convinces him it is worth more than his cheap violin.
+As Joseph tries to read aloud and to understand the book, he realizes that it tells the future of the stock market.
 He accepts the Devil's offer to spend three days at the Devil's home in great luxury to learn about the book and teach the Devil the violin.
-After this term the Devil takes Joseph the rest of his way home.
+After they agree on these terms, the Devil takes Joseph the rest of his way home.
 (Reprise: Marche du soldat).

-But once in his hometown Joseph notices something strange: everyone runs away as they see him.
+Once in his hometown Joseph notices something strange: everyone runs away as they see him.
 He arrives at his fiancée's house only to find her with husband and children.
-Finally he realizes that three years, not three days, have passed and that his former neighbors and friends think he's a ghost.
+Finally he realizes that three years, not three days, have passed and that his former neighbors and friends think he is a ghost.
 (Pastorale).

-Joseph sees the Devil in disguise as a cattle merchant and confronts him.
+Joseph sees the Devil disguised as a cattle merchant and confronts him.
 The Devil tries to calm Joseph by reminding him of the book's power: Joseph started off as a peddler but with the knowledge gained from the book quickly amassed wealth.
-The Soldier realizes this material wealth means nothing.
+The Soldier realizes this wealth means nothing.
 All he wants is what he had before, the things everyone else has.
 (Reprise: Petits airs).
-Agitated, he leafs through the book for a solution, in vain.
+Agitated, he leafs through the book for a solution without success.

 The Devil arrives, now disguised as an old woman peddler.
 She offers for sale a lucky medallion, a mirror, a picture of a woman, and then a violin.
 Joseph moves to buy the violin, but when she hands it over he finds he can no longer play: it makes no sound.
 (Reprise: Petits airs).
 He hurls it away and tears up the book.